-Tasting Tip: Be sure to add optional fillings like raclette and rocamadour cheeses, fig jam and tomato confit.
+Be sure to add optional fillings like raclette and Rocamadour cheeses, fig jam and tomato confit.

 Frenchie To Go

-Tasting Tip: Don’t be thrown off by a long line.
+Don’t be thrown off by a long line.
 For us, the line moved fairly quickly and was well worth the wait for what may be the best lunch in Paris.

 Frenchie to Go is located at 9 Rue du Nil, 75002 Paris, France.

-Tasting Tip: The huge beef rib, made with meat imported from Australia, is a noteworthy splurge.
+The huge beef rib, made with meat imported from Australia, is a worthy splurge.